-The perception that weak government accounting, and alliances with local politicians, facilitate France’s economic control was widespread.
-Interviewees complained that donors, particularly IFIs, supported nominal reforms with enough semblances of accountability to legitimate their support but they avoid political challenges.
+The perception that weak government accounting and alliances with local politicians facilitate France’s economic control was widespread.
+Interviewees complained that donors, particularly IFIs, supported nominal reforms with enough semblances of accountability to legitimate their support but avoid political challenges.
 Thus, IFIs become perceived as parties to a corrupt system.
 For example, A senior TAD official alleged: ‘All that I know is that at some point the donors too are accomplices… [and] those who come on assessment missions are also corrupt.
 There’s no other name to call it.’
-A senior influential governance NGO official reflected:

-Sometimes it’s not in our own interests when it comes to real accountability and transparency or governance issues.
-I used to sit down with these people in meetings involving other development agencies, and you can clearly see that the support is not fit for purpose or what we might need at that point, and you see …they are looking at their own interest and that overrides everything else.

 Accusations that donors only address governance deficiencies when the ‘third men’ (i.e. local leaders) demand ‘excessive’ economic extractions, e.g. by raising export prices of minerals or agricultural products, were frequent, along with beliefs that local leaders are intermediaries who grant a free pass to foreign exploitation (Agbohou, 2012).

 Ghana’s good governance accounting reforms also experienced decoupled aims and outcomes.
 Despite reforms to uphold the status of the Audit Service, many MDAs and Metropolitan, Municipal and District Assemblies have yet to establish Audit Units reporting to the IAA in support of Act 658’s good governance aims.
-Those units established, and the IAA, function poorly due to inadequate staffing and financing; and the Audit Service’s independence remains constrained as:
+Those units established and the IAA function poorly due to inadequate staffing and financing; and the Audit Service’s independence remains constrained as its:

-The AG’s role remains politicized…. the AG’s formal reporting line is to the President and not to Parliament.
+… role remains politicized…. the AG’s formal reporting line is to the President and not to Parliament.
 Moreover, the legislative framework for appointing and removing the AG, and for establishing his or her tenure, is not clear and has become a political issue.
 The law gives the President the power to remove the AG at-will and to appoint anyone for any length of time without Parliamentary consent” (World Bank, 2010: 8).

 Despite government commitments, the Financial Administration Act’s (2003) requirement for a Financial Tribunal to oversee government accounting remains unestablished.